 For a pending lawsuit in Michigan, Michigan Court Rules (MCR 2.311) provide that the defendant can request a plaintiff to submit to a physical or mental examination with a doctor selected by the defense lawyer.
-Typically, the time, place, manner, conditions and scope of the examination are specified by the judge in advance of the actual examination.
+Typically, the time, place, manner, conditions, and scope of the examination are specified by the judge in advance of the actual examination.

-Under the Michigan No-Fault laws, an accident victim can be required to attend an independent medical exam.
+Under the Michigan No-Fault laws, an accident victim can be required to attend an independent medical examination.
 The failure to attend an exam can be deemed a breach of your insurance contract and a violation of the No-fault law provisions and may result in a denial of benefits.

 You should definitely discuss with your lawyer the need to attend any exams.

 If you do not have a lawyer at the time that you receive a request to appear for an exam, it is suggested that you contact an attorney immediately so you do not make any mistakes during the exam.